Kuuuube/minimal-pairs/README.md

 - `Strict Pair Finding`: Only shows pairs where both words in the pair belong to a selected pattern.
 The default behavior shows any pair containing at least one of the selected patterns.

-- `Muffle Audio`: Applies a lowpass filter to the audio output set to 200hz cutoff frequency and 12db/octave rolloff.

 ## Online Usage

 1. Visit [Minimal Pairs](https://kuuuube.github.io/minimal-pairs).